hoelzl/Kubernetes-Tests/timeserver/README.md

 kubectl port-forward deploy/timeserver 8080:80
 ```

-In another terminal, you can now access the TimeServer:
+In another terminal, you can now access the TimeServer.

 ```bash
 curl localhost:8080